Sale of the Century: Main game

 By July 1983, the Fame Game underwent two changes.
 The first involved the use of three Money Cards, worth $10, $15, and $25, which were added to the board one at a time in ascending order.
 Occasionally, a fourth card worth $5 was placed on the board with the $10 card.
 Later in March 1984, the famous faces on the Fame Game board were replaced by numbers, and for a brief time in late 1984, there was a "$5+" Money Card, entitling the contestant who found it to immediately pick another number and receive whatever was behind it in addition to the $5 score boost.
 Even later, in October 1985, a randomizer was added to the Fame Game board and the player in control hit their buzzer to freeze it and thus choose a number, similar to the CBS game show Press Your Luck.
 When this change was made, the locations of the Money Cards were shown to the players and the $5 card was discontinued.

 The regular game format also underwent a significant change in March 1984 when the series followed the Australian Sale's lead by replacing the final three questions after the last Fame Game with a 60-second speed round.
-To coincide with this change, Sale also increased the value of the shopping prizes.
-The price of the cash jackpot increased from $510 to $650, while the total amount needed to purchase the entire lot of prizes went from $600 to $760.

 Beginning in May 1984, a "Sale Surprise" was occasionally and secretly added to certain Instant Bargains.
 It was only revealed after the contestant either purchased or passed on a prize, and consisted of a cash bonus in addition to any money the host might have already offered.

 In March 1986, the third Instant Bargain was replaced by an "Instant Cash" game.
 The leading contestant was offered a chance at a cash jackpot at the cost of their entire lead over the second-place player.
 In case of a tie, the host named a starting price and gradually lowered it until one contestant buzzed in.
 Accepting the deal gave the player a choice of three boxes, two of which contained $100 each.
 The third box held the jackpot, which started at $1,000 and increased by that amount every day it went unclaimed.

 Beginning in late December 1987, a prize was awarded to the winner of the match.
 Originally, there were six prizes on offer each week, each hidden behind a number, and the winner of the game received one of them.
 The prize was determined at first by the champion's selection of one number during the game, and later by the winner's selection at its end.
-Beginning in August 1988, the prize was predetermined before the show began and the host announced it before the match started.
+Beginning in August 1988, the prize was predetermined before the show and the host announced it at the beginning of the match.